All Episodes

 Now, look, many of you, when I said, I promise, I'm telling you, I know this guy.

-He's gonna govern as a conservative.
+He's going to govern as a conservative.

-And I frankly, I understood why many people didn't think he would based on all right, he's a New York businessman, but he sought and gave us the name of originalist justices, and he picked from the list.
+And I, frankly, I understood why many people didn't think he would based on, all right, he's a New York businessman, but he sought and gave us the name of originalist justices, and he picked from the list.

-He actually said today in an interview with the uh in a gaggle he had, and uh maybe it was the Daily Caller interview.
+He actually said today in an interview with a gaggle he had, or maybe it was the Daily Caller interview, actually said that, yeah, I'm sticking to the list if there's ever another opening.

-Uh but you know, he was asked about Ruth Beta Ginsburg.
+But, you know, he was asked about Ruth Beta Ginsburg.

 I wish her a long life and great health.